Hearing to discuss the implementation of the 2019 election reforms

 Changes to the voting system were made last year and all parties are hoping to prepare now to ensure a smooth election day this fall.

-Senator Kristin Phillips-Hill out of York made the request that a hearing be held Monday.
+State Sen. Kristin Phillips-Hill (R-York) made the request that a hearing be held Monday.

 The Senate Majority Policy Committee will discuss the implementation of a series of landmark election reforms the General Assembly approved in 2019.